troyvassalotti/plvylist/README.md

 # Plvylist
-A simple media player for the web built with HTML, CSS (SASS), and JS.
+A simple media player for the web built with HTML, CSS (or SASS), and JS.

 ## How to use it
 Add the following to your page: